dddotnet/dddotnet.github.io/_posts/2015-01-28-What-to-look-for-execution-plans-get-your-database-under-control.markdown

 ---
 layout: postnew
-title:  "User Group Tour: What to look for in Execution Plans / Get your database under control mit Unterstützung von Red Gate"
+title:  "User Group Tour: What to look for in Execution Plans / Get your database under control"
 date:   2015-01-28 18:00:00
 categories: treffen
 speaker: Grant Fritchey